 EPA is reviewing the Environment Protection (Industrial Waste Resource) Regulations 2009 (the Regulations) to minimise impacts of industrial waste on human health and the environment.

-The Regulations are an important part of Victoria’s regulatory framework for environmental protection, and expire in mid-2019.
-The Regulations categorise industrial wastes by risk profile to ensure that each is appropriately handled, stored, treated, transported and disposed of.
+The Regulations are an important part of Victoria’s regulatory framework for environmental protection.
+The Regulations categorise industrial wastes by risk profile to ensure that each is appropriately handled, stored, treated, transported and disposed of safely.

 The review of the Regulations

-The review of the Regulations will focus on the hazard categorisation of waste so that it appropriately reflects the risks arising from the management of waste, and contemporary science.
-EPA is reviewing scientific understanding of the contaminants and components of waste, from its creation to disposal.
-This research will inform the new Regulations to ensure human health and environmental impacts of waste are minimised.
+The review of the Regulations focuses on the hazard categorisation of waste, reflecting the risks arising from the management of waste.
+EPA is reviewing the scientific understanding of what contaminants result from the generation of waste and its disposal.
+Drawing on current research, the new Regulations will ensure human health and environmental impacts of waste are minimised.

 Transport of prescribed industrial waste

 Under the current Regulations transport certificates completed by the waste producer, transporter and receiver must include details of:

 - its source

 Specific vehicle permits and labelling are also required.
 The effectiveness of the current regulations, and changes in the waste market and technology since these regulations were designed, is being investigated.

 The current Regulations allow reuse and recycling of waste materials.
 There are a number of research projects related to resource recovery being undertaken by EPA and related organisations.